 - Check the reviews left by people suffering from neck pains who have used the particular type of pillow you are thinking of purchasing.

 - Check to see if your loved one can test out your preferred pillow for some time so that you can gauge its efficacy in helping prevent/alleviate neck pain.

 The right type of pillow can help prevent and alleviate neck pain for your elderly loved one.
-By following the tips discussed in this post, you will easily be able to identify a high-quality neck support pillow for your own use and for your elderly loved one.
+By following the tips discussed in this post, you can easily identify a high-quality neck support pillow for your own use and for your elderly loved one.